lkuper/CSE290Q-2019-09/course-overview.md

 ## Course project

 Every participant in the course will carry out an independent project.
+A project requires substantial work (some combination of reading, writing, editing, programming, debugging, and thinking).
 Expect to spend about 30-40 hours of focused work on the project over the course of the quarter.
 (Warning: **aim low**.
 30-40 hours isn't actually that much time.)

 ### Project idea: The research investigation